Freight Transport Management

 The potential for reducing freight traffic varies depending on location and what strategies are used.

-The Price Elasticity of freight transport (measured in ton-miles) in Denmark is calculated to be –0.47, while the elasticity of freight traffic (measured in truck-kilometers) is –0.81 (Bjørner, 1999).
+The Price Elasticity of freight transport (measured in ton-miles) in Denmark is calculated to be –0.47, while the elasticity of freight traffic (measured in truck-kilometers) is –0.81 (Bjørner 2000).
 This means that a 10% increase in shipping costs reduces truck traffic by 8%, but total shipping volume by only 5%, because some freight is shifted to rail, while others are shipped using existing truck capacity more efficiently.
-Other researchers find somewhat higher road freight elasticities (Button, 1992; Oum, Waters and Yong, 1992).
+Other researchers find somewhat higher road freight elasticities (Oum, Waters and Yong 1992).
 Freight traffic is affected by the price difference between modes.
 One study estimates that in Australia the elasticity of road freight travel with respect to the price ratio between truck and rail freight is –0.39 over the short term and –0.8 over the long term (Luk and Hepburn, 1993).
-Hagler Bailly (1999) estimate the long-run price elasticity of rail and truck freight transport at –0.4, with a wide range depending on the type of freight.

 Table 2 Travel Impact Summary